KabigonFirst/StardewValleyMods1.3/MineAssist/README/README - keys and commands.txt

 Command and paramters:
     UseItem: Directly use tool/weapon/items on toolbar.
-For tools, pickaxe, axe, scythe works well.
-Watering can, hoe could only  affect one tile.
-Rod could not control its power.
+Tools, except fishing rod all works well.
 For weapons, sword works well but slingshot is somewhat complicated.
-For items, edible items and placeable items works well, others are not tested.
+Edible items and placeable items(including totem) work well, others are not tested.
         Position: Required parameter.
 Since number of visible items is 12, it should be 1~12.
 However, it's possible to set as 13~36.
 Not recommended though.
         IsContinuous: Optional parameter.
 Some items can be used continuously while holding the action key (pickaxe, axe, scythe, edible items).
 By default, it's false.
     Craft: Craft items